lilhinx/hashish/README.md

 Hashish provides a simple implementation of a collection of hash tables for in-memory and on-disk storage of serialized model objects.
 It internally enforces sequential writes to data which generate published updates which can be observed via Combine subscriptions.

-Model objects conform to the SwiftProtobuf message protocol, and are assumed to be protobuf generated model classes.
+Model objects conform to the Google Protobuf message protocol, and are assumed to be protobuf generated model classes.

 Model objects can optionally store a metadata object alongside the model object, which can be updated independently.